-The Bay Area Water Supply and Conservation Agency (BAWSCA) offers regular landscape classes in the spring and fall.
-The following workshop is scheduled this fall at the Alameda County Water District (ACWD) offices, located at 43885 South Grimmer Boulevard in Fremont:
+The Bay Area Water Supply and Conservation Agency (BAWSCA) offers regular landscape classes in the spring and fall throughout the Bay Area.
+Check their website to find upcoming events and workshops at the Alameda County Water District's headquarters in Fremont.

 - EBMUD: Plants and Landscape for Summer-Dry Climates (hardcopy publication)

 - Summer-Dry Plants and Gardens (website)